 On an aromatic evening in 2018, in some café, we sat facing each other, usually as men and women do.
 I, a Gentleman, sat with my one palm placed above the other on the table and my chin mounted on them.
 She, the Lady, browsed through the laminated menu card.
-And I kept gazing at her from that position.

 “Stop looking at me like that,” she said, a bit blushed and self-conscious.

 “Stop looking so darn pretty like that,” I simply retort.

 Yours truly has always been a simple man with simple needs.

 The next day when she caught me lost in the movement of her nose, cheeks, and lips as she spoke passionately about topics dear to her with the professors in the staff room, I prepared myself for an earful.

 She began, but only after hitting my arm with the notes folder,